sumeghanglekar/Microservices-Based-Real-Time-Sentiment-Analysis-of-YouTube-Livechat-using-NLP/README.md

 A microservices-based application that studies the sentiment of YouTube live chat comments in real-time using Python, YouTube API, Docker containers and Kafka streaming service.

 Steps:
-1. Run "docker compose up" inside the kafka-docker directory
+1. Run 'docker compose up' inside the kafka-docker directory

 2. Check if Prometheus is up at http://localhost:9090/